 If it does go ahead, the default notice gives you 30 days to make any missed payments.

-You can still apply for a hardship variation during the default period (For more details, see section 1 First step - speak to your lender).
+You can still apply for a hardship variation during the default period.
+See Section 1: First step - speak to your lender for more details.

 Statement of claim